camerahacks/blue-delete/README.md

 Here's how I used my Raspberry Pi to delete all my Tweets.

 This script requires access to the Twitter API to delete your tweets.
 You can sign up for the free version through [Twitter's developer portal](https://developer.x.com)

+**BIG OVERSIGHT** Looks like the API there's a limit of 50 deletes per 24 hours.
+I'll have to find a better way...

+VaenaVgh5q5ih7kvyVjgtg

 You will also need to install [CommandBox](https://commandbox.ortusbooks.com/setup/installation) to your Raspberry Pi (or any other Linux computer).
 CommandBox allows you to run a server or a task based on the powerful CFML web scripting language.
 This script does not require to run a server locally.